fbraza/FruitDetect/README.md

 #### Usage

 To use the application.
-Clone or download the repository in your computer.
+Clone or the repository in your computer.
 Check that `python 3.7` or above is installed in your computer.
-Download the weights [here](https://drive.google.com/file/d/1oxkA6hP24AuDrQCSPTprlKsDxRXWiFiW/view?usp=sharing) (They will be hosted into a different platform soon).
+Download the weights [here](https://drive.google.com/file/d/1mBuSfh_JizAl6VyP9BtsRXqWX8KrRePo/view?usp=sharing) (They will be hosted into a different platform soon).
 Unzip the archive and put the `config` folder at the root of your repository.
 The structure of your folder should look like the one below:

 ```bash
 .